Primary care of transgender individuals

 - Coleman E, Bockting W, Botzer M, et al. Standards of care for the health of transsexual, transgender, and gender-nonconforming people, version 7.
 Int J Transgend 2012; 13:165.

 - Center of Excellence for Transgender Health.
-Primary care protocol for transgender patient care.
-University of California; San Francisco, CA 2011.
+Primary care protocol for transgender patient care, 2nd ed, Deutsch MB (Ed), University of California, San Francisco 2016.

 - Baba T, Endo T, Honnma H, et al. Association between polycystic ovary syndrome and female-to-male transsexuality.
 Hum Reprod 2007; 22:1011.